By the Sun's Rays: Plot

 A gang of bandits keeps robbing the gold shipments from a Colorado mining company each time one is sent out.
 A detective named John Murdock is asked to assist mine superintendent John Davis in finding the culprits.
-The office clerk, Frank Lawler (Chaney), is in love with Davis' daughter Dora but his advances are rejected by the girl who loves Murdock instead.
+The office clerk, Frank Lawler, is in love with Davis' daughter Dora but his advances are rejected by the girl who loves Murdock instead.
 After another shipment arrives, Murdock assembles a posse.
 He discovers that Lawler has been sneaking out of the office and using a mirror to signal the bandits to alert them to the arrival of the gold shipments.

 With the town's men off in the woods, Lawler attempts to molest Dora in the mining office and she tries to hold him off until help arrives.
 After the bandits are arrested, the posse returns to the office, and Murdock catches Lawler in the act of assaulting Dora.
 Murdock produces the mirror from Lawler's desk drawer, and accuses him of complicity with the robberies.
 Lawler attempts to escape but he is shot dead in the street by one of the deputies.
 Murdock winds up getting the girl.